Sainte-Anne-des-Monts: Economy

-Tourism
+Attractions

 Sainte-Anne-des-Monts is the access point to Gaspésie National Park and the Chic-Choc Mountains.
 A common activity is to explore the forest and mountains by snowshoe, snowmobile or walking.

 This area is visited by natural sites enthusiasts, with cross-country skiing, Telemark skiing, walking, horse riding, paragliding, sea kayaking, fishing in the river and snowmobiling on marked trails around the Gaspésie area.
 Both moose and caribou (the last herd of the latter located south of the Saint Lawrence River) are found in the park.

 A new activity has also arisen in Gaspésie.
-Known as D'Arbre en Arbre (tree to tree) it an adventure at the top of trees.
+Known as D'Arbre en Arbre (tree to tree) it is an adventure at the top of trees.

+Infrastructure

 Transportation

 The municipality is located along Quebec Route 132, which follows the coast of the Gaspé Peninsula.
 Quebec Route 299, locally called the Park Route, links Sainte-Anne-des-Monts to New Richmond, by taking a smooth and yet outstanding panoramic route through the boroughs.
 The same route also provides access to the Gaspésie National Park.

 The federal government manages a wharf with a pier for pleasure boats.

 The Sainte-Anne-des-Monts Aerodrome, with an asphalt runway, can be found on the outskirts of the municipality.

 Transport by rail is not available.

 Sainte-Anne-des-Monts is the center of collective transportation and para-transit for the Haute-Gaspésie area.